Mohak2000/ChatCord/README.md

 # ChatCord

-Chat Cord multi user chatting application build on Node js and Express js framework which helps users to communicate simultaneously in chat rooms using the functionality of socket.io.
+Chat Cord multi user chatting application build on Node js, Express js and socket.io which helps multiple users to communicate simultaneously in chat rooms seamlessely

 1. Chatcord web application to enter username and chatroom